pytorch/tutorials/recipes_source/amx.rst

 Introduction
 ============

-Advanced Matrix Extensions (AMX), also known as Intel® Advanced Matrix Extensions (Intel® AMX), is an extension to the x86 instruction set architecture (ISA).
+Advanced Matrix Extensions (AMX), also known as Intel® Advanced Matrix Extensions (Intel® AMX), is an x86 extension, which introduce two new components: a 2-dimensional register file called 'tiles' and an accelerator of Tile Matrix Multiplication (TMUL) that are able to operate on those tiles.
+AMX is designed to work on matrices to accelerate deep-learning training and inference on the CPU and is ideal for workloads like natural-language processing, recommendation systems and image recognition.

 Intel advances AI capabilities with 4th Gen Intel® Xeon® Scalable processors and Intel® AMX, delivering 3x to 10x higher inference and training performance versus the previous generation, see `Accelerate AI Workloads with Intel® AMX`_.
-AMX supports two data types, INT8 and BFloat16, compared to AVX512 FP32, it can achieve up to 32x and 16x acceleration, respectively, see figure 6 of `Accelerate AI Workloads with Intel® AMX`_.
+Compared to 3rd Gen Intel Xeon Scalable processors running Intel® Advanced Vector Extensions 512 Neural Network Instructions (Intel® AVX-512 VNNI), 4th Gen Intel Xeon Scalable processors running Intel AMX can perform 2,048 INT8 operations per cycle, rather than 256 INT8 operations per cycle.
+They can also perform 1,024 BF16 operations per cycle, as compared to 64 FP32 operations per cycle, see page 4 of `Accelerate AI Workloads with Intel® AMX`_.
 For more detailed information of AMX, see `Intel® AMX Overview`_.